 “SBSD” was the acronym for the Department of Small Business and Supplier Diversity: the business certification agency for the Commonwealth of Virginia.
 “DBE” is the acronym for certification under the federal procurement program administered by the U.S. Department of Transportation: the Disadvantaged Business Enterprise program.
 Becoming SBSD certified means that you are certified by the state and obtaining DBE certification means that you are certified to participate in the federal program for transportation-related projects.
 See the section DBE Questions below.

 - What documents should I submit to prove identification and U.S. citizenship?

 - EITHER: U.S. Passport or Birth Certificate, Permanent Resident Card, or Certificate of Naturalization

 - Do I need to notarize my application?

 - I’ve completed my application online.
 When will I receive my certification?

-The completion of online application form is only the first step of your application process.
-You need to print, sign and date the completed application form and mail it with all required supporting documents to us (SBSD) or your application will not be processed.
+The completion of the online application form is only the first step of your application process.
+You need to sign and date the completed application affidavit and debarment form, upload all required supporting documents, and submit the application online or your application will not be processed.

 - What happens after I submit my SWaM certification application?

 Once the signed application form and the completed supporting documents are received by our office, it takes approximately 60 business days for the assigned certification officer to review your file.
 Information about the status of your application, the date of your application, all documents that were received or missing, and any other necessary information being requested can be viewed by entering a certification tracking number or a portion of the company’s name at this page: Click HERE.

 - Why must I provide a copy of my business’ Income Tax Return?